 As you might expect, features-wise this game has one or two player play with four AI difficulty levels.
 As in RealSports Baseball, player one is the blue team and player two the red one.
 It has only single matches and no seasons, as with all sports games of its day.
 The game scrolls on a three screens long field.
 It’s not large, but with how slow the characters move, that size is more than enough.
 The game does have isometric perspective for a more realistic field angle than most older games had and some nice player animation as they run around.
 The audio, however, is very simple and basic.
 You won’t find any of Baseball’s speech here!
 Each of the players, either human or AI, starts by controlling one of the two players at the kickoff.
 The two controlled players have different shirt colors from their teammates, to distinguish them.
 The ball and the two human or AI-controlled players are always on screen, along with three other AI-controlled players per team that you can switch to.
 Movement controls are analog, as you would hope for on the 5200, but I don’t think that’s enough to save this game.

 For the controls, when you have the ball, one button attempts a pass, and the other other a shot on goal.
 You can also aim shots high, medium, or low with the 1, 2, or 3 keys on the keypad.
 When your team has the ball, you always control the player with the ball.
 When you don’t have the ball, you can switch between players with the 4, 5, 6, 7, 8, or 9 keys on the keypad.
 Goalies are automatic and are always AI-controlled, you can only play as the other players.
 The thing is though, while visually this game is three on three, with, again, the ball and the two controlled players always on screen, as for the four AI-controlled players, when they go off screen they immediately come back on at some random location on the edge of the screen.
 This gives the sense that there are more team members here, but the game isn’t actually keeping track of their locations; it’s just randomly having people appear when one leaves.
 When one leaves on the right, the next one to enter will often be on the left.
+There is no behind-the-scenes simulation of the rest of the field.
 And of course the ball and the two controlled players never leave the screen.
 This results in a very stripped-down-feeling soccer game.

 Worse, this game is slow.
 The pace of play here is very sluggish and cannot be sped up.
 This makes the game somewhat boring to play.
 The game is easy, too.
 If RealSports Baseball is hard, RealSports Soccer is easy.
 Scoring goals is easy, and stopping the AI’s team from scoring is maybe even easier.
 Beating the AI takes little effort on any difficulty.
 Maybe this is a bit better against a human opponent, but it’s not very fun against the AI.
 The game does play okay — you can run around, pass to your other players, and shoot on goal — and apart from the slow speed the game looks nice, but with gameplay this slow and easy I don’t really want to.
-Atari tried for some new things here, with the AI opponent, multiple shot angles ayou can shoot at, and such, throw-ins when the ball goes out of bounds, and more, so it may be a decent effort for the time, but the sluggish pace, lacking simulation, and very easy AI hold it back a lot.
+Atari tried for some new things here, with the AI opponent, multiple shot angles you can shoot at, throw-ins when the ball goes out of bounds, and more, so it may be a decent effort for the time, but the sluggish pace, lacking simulation, and very easy AI hold it back a lot.
 RealSports Soccer is a tedious, below average game not really worth playing.

 Tennis was the first sport made into an electronic game.
 At first you had games like Odyssey Tennis and Pong, simple ball-and-paddle games inspired by tennis, but by the early ’80s things had progressed into a somewhat more realistic simulation of the sport.
 And that is where this game gets a definitely mixed reception.
 RealSports Tennis has somewhat bland graphics, with a decent but unexciting isometric court and nicely animated players.
 As usual in the series, one player is blue and the other red.
 Yes, this game is singles tennis only, not doubles.
 You can actually give human players three-letter initials if you want, like in an Odyssey 2 game.
 Nice.
 There are no courtside graphics, just the green court on a dark red background.
 It has challenging AI to play against and allows you to play a full, five-game match of tennis.
 That’s all okay, though visually and aurally average at best.

 Released on Atari 5200 and Atari 8-bit computer.
 That version looks similar, minus the analog character movement of course.
-There is also an Atari 2600 game of the same name, but it’s different.
+There is also an Atari 2600 game of the same name, but it’s entirely different.

 Other than that, though, this is River Raid.
 River Raid is an early vertically-scrolling shmup.
 You fly a plane in narrow canyons over a river, shooting down enemy ships and tanks and destroying bridges at regular intervals.
 It was inspired by a famous bridge-attack raid from World War II.
 This is a simple game, with enemies that only sometimes attack you and relatively simple graphics and gameplay, but it is quite challenging and can be addictive.
 It is very easy to mess up and hit the walls, and that loses you a life just as fast as enemy bullets do.
 The game also has a fuel system.
 Your fuel meter steadily decreases as you go, and flying over fuel tanks refills it.
 Unlike Konami’s Scramble, you cannot refill fuel by shooting fuel tanks; you need to fly over them without shooting them, instead.
 Running out of fuel is initially rare, but the farther you get the easier it is to run low.
 You also will face some more aggressive foes as you get deeper into the game.

 Overall, River Raid is a good enhanced last-gen port.
 The game is simple, has held up well, and still is a lot of fun to play.
 I do find it a bit too simple to keep me going for longer play sessions, but it’s a good game to play here and there.
-I’m not sure if the analog controls make this game better than the 2600 version or not, but they do at least make it distinctly different and certainly are better than the game would feel with digital controls on this system’s analog control stick.
+I’m not sure if the analog controls make this game better than the 2600 version or not, but they do at least make it distinctly different and certainly are a lot better than the game would feel with digital controls on this system’s analog control stick.
 I think the results are good and make this version of the game well worth a try, thanks to the controls it’s a bit different from other versions of River Raid.
 Other than that though this version plays the same as the original.
 I’m sure more could have been done than they do here.
 Some of Activision’s games on the 5200 are more impressive than others, and this one is in the middle on that.
 Oh well, it’s still a good version of a great game.

 Atari 2600 port.
 Other ports were released on the Intellivision, Colecovision, Commodore 64, MSX, Sinclair ZX Spectrum, PC, and, as far as I know always in its Atari 2600 form, on numerous Activision collections for newer consoles from the last 25 years.